tforgione/colored-2/README.md

 ## Todo

-- *Windows console support*: this works only with ansi term.
+- **Windows console support**: this works only with ansi term.
 I plan to support the windows console also.
-- *More tests ?*: We always wecome more tests !
+- **More tests ?**: We always wecome more tests !
 Please contribute !

+## Credits

+This library wouldn't have been the same without the marvelous ruby gem [colored](https://github.com/defunkt/colored).

+Thanks for the [ansi\_term crate](https://github.com/ogham/rust-ansi-term) for
+providing a reference implementation, which greatly helped making this crate output correct strings.

 ## Licence

 Mozilla Public Licence 2.0.
+See the LICENCE file at the root of the repository.

 In non legal terms it means that:
 - if you fix a bug, you MUST give me the code (it's only fair)